danferns/obsidian-wordcraft/README.md

 -   Nouns to describe... (endless -> sea)
 -   Adjectives that describe... (sea -> endless)

 Click on a word from the results to search further.
-Noun and Adjective modes will swap.
-So clicking on a _noun_ will trigger a search for _adjectives_ that describe the noun.
+Noun and Adjective modes will swap, so clicking on a _noun_ will trigger a search for _adjectives_ that describe the noun.

 You may use the `Topics` box to provide the system with contextual hints.